 Women leaders face unique challenges in the workplace.
-Although research shows that women hold 50 percent of middle management positions, only 7.4 percent of CEOs in Fortune 500 companies are women.
-Developing strong leadership skills, especially in the areas of strategic planning, resilience, influence, networking, self-promotion, and risk-taking, will better equip women to address these challenges and thrive as leaders in the workplace.
+Although research shows that women hold 50 percent of middle management positions, only 10.4 percent of CEOs in Fortune 500 companies are women.
+Developing strong leadership skills, especially in the areas of strategic planning, resilience, influence, networking, self-promotion, and risk taking, will better equip women to address these challenges and thrive as leaders in the workplace.
 This highly interactive course is designed to enable women to step into leadership roles and lead effectively.
 We will focus on customizing career advancement strategies to find the meaning and purpose that will inspire you in your career and learning to use tools that will enable you to reframe obstacles and work toward solutions.
-The course draws upon content from cutting-edge female leadership models and utilizes a robust structure of lectures, role-plays, experiential exercises, coaching techniques, and whole-community learning processes.
-In this course, you will learn how to persuasively advocate for yourself and your team, enlist sponsorship and mentorship by building meaningful networks, develop a communication style that enables you to take ownership of your accomplishments, and present your ideas with impact, creating an executive presence.
+The course will draw upon content from cutting-edge female leadership models and utilize a robust structure of lectures, role-plays, experiential exercises, coaching techniques, and whole-community learning processes.
+By the end of the course, you will understand how to enlist sponsorship and mentorship by building meaningful networks, and you will develop a communication style that enables you to take ownership of your accomplishments.

 While this course focuses on addressing challenges women commonly face, the course is open to everyone, and the techniques and strategies taught will have broad application.

 Dikla Carmel-Hurwitz teaches leadership development, teamwork, and interpersonal dynamics at the Stanford GSB.
 She served as a master facilitator for Stanford GSB Women’s Circles and coaches women circles.
 She received a professional coach certification from the Coaches Training Institute and an MS in organizational development and leadership from Fielding Graduate University.